The Fourth of July celebration at Patriots Point is one of the biggest events of the year in the Lowcountry.

 “We think that’s a reasonable amount for that one day of the year,” Burdette said.

-The additional revenue from the event is expected to help Patriots Point post another profitable year for its upcoming budget period that starts July 1.
+The additional revenue from the event will help Patriots Point post another profitable year for its upcoming budget period that starts July 1.

 Revenues are expected to come in just under $10 million at about $9.7 million.
 Expenses will be about $8.8 million.
 The remaining funds will be used for savings or other projects as needed, Burdette said.